+FIN 207 Cr.3

 Management of Financial Institutions

 The management of commercial banks and other deposit-type financial institutions.
 Emphasis is placed on the environment in which financial institutions operate, its changing nature, and managerial decision making within that environment.
 Specific topics include loan and investment policies, asset/liability management, management of investment risk, and regulation of financial institutions.
 Prerequisite: FIN 390 or ECO 301; admission to business.
-Offered Spring.
+Offered Fall.

 FIN 426/526 Cr.3